<?xml version="1.0" encoding="UTF-8"?>

 </item>

-<description>The impact of the access to finance on the financial performance of small medium enterprises: a case study of Lira city, Northern Uganda.
+<description>The impact of credit funding and financial performance of small medium enterprises:

-This study examined the effect of access to finance on financial performance of SMEs.
-The study was guided by the following objectives notably, to examine the effect of cost of credit on financial performance of SMEs, to examine the effect of collateral security on financial performance of SMEs and to assess the effect of access to information on financial performance of SMEs in Uganda.
+This study examined the impact of credit funding on financial performance of SMEs in PTC.
+The study was guided by the following objectives notably: to determine the impact of credit management on performance of small and medium enterprises in PTC, to determine the impact of credit policy on performance of small and medium enterprises in PTC and to determine the impact of interest rate on performance of small and medium enterprises in PTC.
 The study used a cross sectional research design, and a quantitative approach.
-Data was collected from a target population of 100 of employees with accessible unit of 80 operators of SMEs, using simple random and purposive sampling techniques.
-Data were collected with the aid of closed ended questionnaire and Statistical Packages for Social Sciences was employed for analysing data from which frequency tables, descriptive statistics (mean and standard deviation), reliability, validity, correlation, and regression results were obtained.
-The study findings revealed that there is a positive and a significant effect of cost of credit and financial performance of SMEs, collateral security and financial performance of SMEs and access to information and financial performance of SMEs.
-The study concludes that there is a strong predictive power that the dimensions of access to finance contribute towards enhancing financial performance of SMEs in Lira City.
-Finally, the study, recommends that efforts to improve the financial performance of SMEs depends on access to finance (cost of credit, collateral security and access to information).
+Data was collected from a target population of 60 SMEs in PTC with accessible unit of 52 respondents, using simple random and purposive sampling techniques.
+Data were collected with the aid of closed ended questionnaire and Statistical Packages for Social Sciences was employed for analyzing data from which frequency tables, descriptive statistics (mean and standard deviation), reliability, validity, correlation, and regression results were obtained.
+The study findings revealed that there is a positive and a significant effect of credit management on financial performance, interest rate on financial performance and also credit policy on financial performance of SMEs in PTC.
+The study concludes that there is a strong predictive power that the dimensions of credit funding contribute towards enhancing financial performance of SMEs in PTC.
+Finally, the study recommends that to improve financial performance factors of credit management, interest rate and credit policy should be considered.

 Dissertation